EkstraBladetUdvikling/eb-cmp/README.md

 Ekstra Bladet CMP packaged in a container for use as an external component.

+## How to update and get the changes deployed

+- First of all make the changes needed to this repository.
+- Wait until a message is delivered in Slack #release
+- In eb-infra/deploy/public/cmp/helm change either the appVersion i Chart.yaml if the release should go to production otherwith change the tag property in the test- or production-values.yaml file.
+- Commit the changes and wait until ArgoCD deployes the changes (up to 5 minutes wait)

 ## How to include

 Including the CMP requires a Varnish server with esi.[test-]ekstrabladet.services backend defined with a prefix mapping of  /ext_component/ and ESI processing activated.